CALL NOW (03) 5562 9100

 Can anyone claim compensation?

 If you have sustained an injury at or during the course of your employment, you can claim compensation.
-Speak to Pat or Tony for assistance in making a claim.
+Speak to Pat or Sharon for assistance in making a claim.

 I only work part time, can I make a claim?